KingOfSpades/KingOfSpades-old/_posts/2022-01-15-creating-a-ex280-page.md

 So I decided that I would do some write ups on the core concepts that you need to know for EX280.
 I also thought It might warrant a special page on my blog to find it easily.

 # How
-I started by creating a new categorie in Jekyll.
-This is simply done by using setting a new categorie in the [front matter](https://assemble.io/docs/YAML-front-matter.html) of a markdown file:
+I started by creating a new category in Jekyll.
+This is simply done by using setting a new category in the [front matter](https://assemble.io/docs/YAML-front-matter.html) of a markdown file:

 As an example, this is the front matter of this post:
 ```yaml